K0K0SHA/project_WPA3-PSK_hack/README.md

 # What about Hotspots?
   Hotspots are made by cell phones and cars with data plans.
 I have not done any research into hacking a 'hotspot' AP, although you expect this research in the future.
+In theory, a hotspot is just 802.11 with specialized hardware.

 # Doing research
   I have personally found it hard to organize the vast amount of knowledge I've gained from running